ashbaldry/ashbaldry.github.io/_posts/2022-03-17-reg-finalizer.md

 ### Adding `reg.finalizer`

 The package is now in a state to allow users to interact with the database, however it will create a lot of unclosed connections.
-Here is where `reg.finalizer` comes into use; we will add this to a couple of internal functions that are called when the package is either loaded or unloaded: `.onLoad` and `.onUnload`.
+This is where `reg.finalizer` comes into use; we will add this to a couple of internal functions that are called when the package is either loaded or unloaded: `.onLoad` and `.onUnload`.

 `.onLoad` enables the disconnection function to be registered to the database environment, so the handler to close the connection is set up before the user has even tried to connect.
 In the event that the package is unloaded for any reason that isn't a session restart, we also use `.onUnload` to disconnect.
 We want to make sure that all connections are safely and properly disconnected.